ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 Most software companies take credit cards, so you'll need to know how to process them.
 Making a web server secure enough to store credit cards is a time-consuming process filled with security checks and audits.
 Fortunately, processing credit cards is easier than ever if you use a 3rd party payments service.

 Third party providers make it so your server never touches a credit card.
-Instead, they do all of the heavy lifting for you.
+Instead, they do all of the heavy-lifting for you.
 One of the best online payments providers is Stripe.
 They ease the process of taking credit cards and provide a number of guides on how to use their software.
 On top of that, they only charge per transaction so you only pay for what you use.

 [One time payments with Stripe with Node.js.](https://nairteashop.org/getting-started-with-stripe-part-2/)